brydenli/portfolio/README.md

 ## Personal Portfolio

-My personal software development portfolio from Apr 2021 - Sep 2022.
+My personal software development portfolio from 2021 to 2022.